 Mort Rosenblum, reporter, author, and educator, has covered stories on seven continents since the 1960s, from war in Biafra to tango dancing by the Seine.
 He was editor of the International Herald Tribune; special correspondent for The Associated Press; AP bureau chief in Africa, Southeast Asia, Argentina, and France; and founding editor of the quarterly, Dispatches.

 Rosenblum directs Reporting Unlimited, an effort to link old hands who’ve learned stuff the hard way to young people with fresh eyes and energy.
-It welcomes all those with a conscience – citizen citizens – who want guidance on what and whom to believe.
-Reporting Unlimited is anchored on Facebook but also organizes exchanges, lectures, and workshops.
+It is also aimed at all those with a conscience – citizen citizens – who want guidance on what and whom to believe.
+Reporting Unlimited is anchored on Facebook but also organizes exchanges and lectures.